jalong21/Tumbler/README.md

 4) adjust amount to withdraw from house by 2% as a fee
 5) choose a random client to address provided for each of the house address to deposit into

-This took two or three hours, including refinement of stuff I did in step 2

-## Step 4: Daily Skimmer Job (TODO)
+## Step 4: Daily Skimmer Job
 Create a job that runs every 24 hours that caps the house addresses.
 Any amount over the cap will be deposited into the "bank" address as payment for the service.

 ## Step 5: Nice To Haves (TODO, Maybe . . . )
-I found one bug.
-When I'm updating percent complete, I have a race condition where one cache update overrides the other if they happen at the same time.
-Need to fix.
 1) Instead of using pre-made house addresses, create new ones for each tumble.
+   Alternatively, check that addresses exist and create them if not
 2) Code Cleanup.
 Some of this isn't quite as pretty as I'd like.
 3) Unit tests.
 I'd obviously do this in a production environment
 4) Docker Setup.
 Adding docker files isn't difficult and helps with deployment immensely
+5) I'm checking that the from address exists, but not all the to addresses.
+I should add that as well.